unfoldingWord-dev/Resource-Container/docs/container_types.rst

     God chose Aaron to be the first high priest for the people of Israel.

-The config.yml is used to indicate related terms, aliases, and examples.
+The config.yml is used to indicate related terms, aliases, definition title, and examples.

 .. code-block:: yaml

     ---
       aaron:
+        def_title: "Description"
         see_also:
           - "covenant"
           - "testimony"